sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/README.md

 ## Loops

 Whenever we want to repeat something in code, we use a loop.
-We can think of every loop as three parts: initial setup, continue condition(s), and update expression(s).
+We can think of every loop as three parts: initial setup, continue condition, and update expression(s).

 ### `while` loops